-To move forward at greater pace, we applied for innovation funding from the Ofwat Water Breakthrough Challenge (WBC) competition, which was successful in May 2022.
+To move forward at greater pace, we applied for and received two rounds of innovation funding from the Ofwat Water Breakthrough Challenge (WBC) competition.

-This initiative is now known as Stream and includes 11 of the 17 UK water companies, which together cover over 60% of the UK's population.
+This initiative is now known as Stream and includes 16 of the major UK water companies, representing the majority of the UK's population.

-The vision of Stream is to 'unlock the potential of water data to benefit customers, society, and the environment'.
+The vision of Stream is to 'unlock the potential of water data to benefit customers. society, and the environment'.